 National and Schengen visas are issued for various stay purposes, however in regard to scientific purposes, the following purposes may apply:

 Depending on the visa purpose, different documents wil be needed.
 Please contact the consulate/embassy to find out the required documents.

 In order to apply for the visa, first you have to register on-line at https://secure.e-konsulat.gov.pl.
 You will then need to submit several documents, including:

 - visa fee

 - if you are coming with your family, documents proving family ties (marriage and birth certificates)

 - documents that prove your purpose of stay - contract/agreement with employer with conditions of your employment or confirmation of being accepted to the studies/PhD school

 - document proving health insurance on the territory of Poland

 - in some cases you also need to submit a work permit.

-The procedure of issuing the visa usually lasts a few days, depending on the consular unit.
-In complicated cases it may take more time so it is advisable to apply for the visa early enough.
-Visa fees vary from country to country.
+The duration of the visa procedure and visa fees vary from ocuntry to country.
 You can stay in Poland legally until your visa expires.